Neoncat-OG/TrollStore-IPAs/README.md

 ## Announcements

-**(17-09-24)** **GitHub shadowbanned swaggyP36000** without any warning which resulted in him loosing all permitions to his repos.
-Sadly as of then all progress towards this repo has stoped
+**(17-09-24)** **GitHub shadowbanned swaggyP36000** without any warning which resulted in him losing all permissions to his repos.
+Sadly as of then all progress towards this repo has stopped.

 ---